Lab 4: Finding Coral's Ideal Environment

 This activity follows Lab 3: Building a Reef, in which students model how corals extract calcium from seawater to create hard reef structures.
 At this point in the unit, students should be familiar with the anatomy and basic life processes of corals and ready to learn more about the specific environmental characteristics that are most hospitable to coral reefs.
 Students can work as individuals or in pairs or small groups for all three parts of this lab.
 The entire investigation should take approximately one to two 50- to 60-minute class periods.

 In Part A, students examine maps of known coral reef locations and sea surface temperature.
 They compare the data from the two maps to characterize coral's ideal temperature range.

 In Part B, students first examine a bathymetry and topography map to determine whether coral reefs are typically found in deep or shallow waters.
-Because the bathymetry scale covers too a wide range of depths to accurately characterize coral's ideal depth range, students also look at an illustration of how deep different colors of light penetrate ocean waters.
+Because the bathymetry scale covers too a wide range of depths to accurately characterize coral's ideal depth range, students also learn about ocean depth and light level and look at an illustration of how deep different colors of light penetrate ocean waters.

 In Part C, students consider the effects of ocean chemistrynamely, salinity and aragonite saturation on coral reef locations.